 In 1979, a major remodeling took place.
 Westgate was pretty much Westgate right up until the time it began to fade and renovation proposals began floating around in the early 2000s.
 Demolition of the old Westgate started in May of 2006, and Costco arrived the following year.

-Recent news reports suggest Costco has sparked something of a resurgence along Secor Road.
+Recent news reports suggest Costco sparked something of a resurgence along Secor Road.
+And even after Sears closed in 2017 and Elder-Beerman closed in 2018, the Westgate area still attracts a lot of attention according to this July, 2019 report from WNWO.
 Even the plaza at 3310 Secor Road, across the street from the old Lasalle’s/Macy’s/Elder Beerman is up for grabs.
 It was a Farmer Jack’s for a long time (yet another Detroit-based retail institution that is gone), but do you remember when it was a Topps?
 No?

 Hey, wasn’t The Disco Kid in that plaza?